The Man Dressed in Linen (Eze. 8-9)

 Gentiles in the Law of Moses

 But the realization of Christianity’s Jewish roots also raises a lot of difficult questions.
-Most Protestants are already familiar with the idea that the Church went astray from Biblical truth in the centuries after Jesus.
+Most Protestants are familiar with the idea that the Church went astray from Biblical truth in the centuries after Jesus.
 But how far did it go?
-The answer is that almost every area of our faith has been affected.
-So many things in Christianity are built on the spider webs of tradition rather than on the rock of faith.
+The answer is that almost every area of our faith has been affected in some way.
+So much has been built on the spider web of tradition rather than the solid rock of truth.
 It’s going to take generations to get it sorted out.

 Jesus’ Last Week: Crucifixion and Resurrection